mer0x/docs.merox.dev/docs/blog/posts/run-ai-at-home-ollama-openwebui.md

   - installation
 authors:
   - robertmelcher
-description: "Learn how to set up AI at home with Ollama and OpenWebUI in this guide.
-This tutorial covers both CPU and GPU options, offering practical insights and resources for beginners looking to build their own AI environment."
+description: "Learn how to set up AI at home with Ollama and OpenWebUI in this guide."
 comments: true
 ---

-# Setting Up Your Own AI with Ollama, OpenWebUI, and Stable Diffusion
+# Setting Up Your Own AI

 <figure markdown="span">
   ![header-media](/images/ollamaowu.png){ width="400" }